Ev0back/Ev0back/README.md

-Hello, I am Johney Domas
+Hello, I am Johney Domas,
 I'm interested in Computer Science Engineering, and currently enrolled at the University of Toledo I'm currently learning about linear data structures.